Edea Kramer: Reception

 Edea has received generally positive reception since Final Fantasy VIII.
-Meghan Marie for Game Informer regarded her as one of their favorite video game characters and favorite character designs, a sentiment that Brittany Vincent for Game Revolution also shared.
-Chris Hodges for Screen Rant identified her as one of the most interesting characters in the Final Fantasy series.
+Meghan Marie of Game Informer and Brittany Vincent of Game Revolution regarded her as one of their favorite video game characters and favorite character designs.
+Chris Hodges of Screen Rant identified her as one of the most interesting characters in the Final Fantasy series.
 Her outfit was praised by publications including Complex and IGN.
 Writers Brittany Vincent and Foster Kamer also ranked her as the 20th coolest video game villain, praising her for how the game shifts her from antagonist to likable ally.
-Laura Burrows for IGN discussed how her true personality does not take away from how powerful and vicious she was when she was possessed.
-They further complement her attractiveness.
-Matthew Walden for GameSpot noted the difficulty of finding a villain with a gentler side than her, comparing her non-possessed form to Mother Teresa.
+Laura Burrows of IGN complimented her attractiveness and discussed how her true personality does not take away from how powerful and vicious she was when she was possessed.
+Matthew Walden of GameSpot noted the difficulty of finding a villain with a gentler side than her, comparing her non-possessed form to Mother Teresa.

-Chad Concelmo for Destructoid included her in their list of "asshole" wizards in video games, due to how difficult an encounter with her turned out.
-Robert Steinman for RPGFan regarded her as an especially frightening villain, discussing how the twist regarding her true story as one of the strangest in the series.
-They also drew a comparison between Edea's theme and the theme of Disney villain Maleficent.
-Paolo Papi for Blasting News included Edea in his list of characters who are both sexy and deadly.
-He discusses her use of her sexuality to "beguile her enemies".
-Chris Greening for Video Game Music Online discussed how various themes are used throughout the game to demonstrate how Edea's character grows.
-They cite "The Sacrifice" and "Premonition" as identifying of Edea's dark side, while "The Successor" represents her true nature.
+Chad Concelmo of Destructoid included her in their list of "asshole" wizards in video games, due to how difficult an encounter with her turned out.
+Robert Steinman of RPGFan regarded her as an especially frightening villain, discussing how the twist regarding her true story as one of the strangest in the series.
+He also drew a comparison between Edea's theme and the theme of Disney villain Maleficent.
+Paolo Papi of Blasting News included Edea in his list of characters who are both sexy and deadly, discussing her use of her sexuality to "beguile her enemies".
+Chris Greening of Video Game Music Online discussed how various themes are used throughout the game to demonstrate how Edea's character grows; he cited "The Sacrifice" and "Premonition" as identifying of Edea's dark side, while "The Successor" represents her true nature.